-In this regard, the company employs a cost to company structure, where all benefits are included in the listed salary The following key factors have informed the implementation of reward policies and procedures that support the • the provision of rewards that enable the attraction, retention and motivation of employees and the development of a
+In this regard, the Company employs a cost-to-company structure, where all benefits are included in the listed salary and appropriately taxed.

+The following key factors have informed the implementation of reward policies and procedures that support the achievement of business goals:

-- high performance culture; - maintaining competitive remuneration in line with the market, trends and required statutory obligations; - rewarding people according to their contribution; - allowing a reasonable degree of flexibility in remuneration processes and choice of benefits by employees; - utilising a cost-to-company remuneration structure; and - educating employees on the full employee value proposition;
+- the provision of rewards that enable the attraction, retention and motivation of employees and the development of a high performance culture; - maintaining competitive remuneration in line with the market, trends and required statutory obligations; - · rewarding people according to their contribution; - allowing a reasonable degree of flexibility in remuneration processes and choice of benefits by employees; - utilising a cost-to-company remuneration structure; and - · educating employees on the full employee value proposition;

-The company's remuneration philosophy aligns with its core values, including growing our people, appropriately remunerating high performers and delivering value to our shareholders.
+The Company's Remuneration philosophy aligns with its core values, including growing our people, appropriately remunerating high performers and delivering value to our shareholders.
 The philosophy emphasises the fundamental value of our people and their role in ensuring sustainable growth.
 This approach is crucial in an environment where skills remain scarce.

-The board sets the principles for the Company's remuneration philosophy in line with the approved business strategy and objectives.
+The Board sets the principles for the Company's remuneration philosophy in line with the approved business strategy and objectives.
 The philosophy aims to maintain an appropriate balance between employee and shareholder interests.